MG 3 hatchback review

 Reliability & safety

-The MG3 was rated poorly for reliability in our 2017 Driver Power owner satisfaction survey of cars currently on sale in the UK.
-Of the owners who responded, 15.9% reported experiencing a problem with their car at least once - the highest percentage of all the cars in the survey.
+The MG3 was rated poorly for reliability in our 2020 Driver Power owner satisfaction survey of cars currently on sale in the UK.
+Of the owners who responded, 35.6% reported experiencing a problem with their car at least once - the highest percentage of all the cars in the survey.

 The MG3 does, however, come with a standard seven-year warranty and breakdown recovery – both of which should provide peace of mind for those considering ownership.